MyGoodFoodWorld

 Some water with turmeric and chopped green chili peppers is cooking in a steel wok.

-Stir and boil dal until soft but the lentils still hold their shape.
+Bring to a boil and cook until the lentils are soft but still hold their shape.

-Cooked moong lentils that have been scooped up in a steel spoon and with some more lentils cooking in a wok below.
+Cooked roasted mung lentils that have been scooped up with a steel spoon, and with some more lentils cooking in a wok below.

 Cumin seeds, a whole dried red chili, and two bay leaves are frying in some oil in a skillet.